priism-center/thinkCausal_dev/thinkCausal/inst/app/www/learn/estimands2/markdowns/section20.md

 ### Potential Outcomes: ATE

-Lets put all of our data into a potential outcomes table.
-This will help us clarify the ATE.
+Let's put all of our data into a potential outcomes table.
+This will help us think about the meaning of the ATE.

 For the runners that wore HyperShoes (Z = 1), we can observe `Y1` values but are missing the `Y0` values.